How to Visit Suva on a Budget

 Colo-i-Suva Forest Park

 Go for a swim, bird-watching, picnic or an easy stroll through Suva’s very own rainforest backyard.
 The Colo-i-Suva Forest Park (pronounce tholo-ee-soo-va) is a wilderness oasis made up of tropical forest, streams, birds and waterfalls.
 Make use of the 6.5km (4 miles) of walking trails to Waisila Falls or the swimming holes of the Upper Pool and Lower Pool.
 Find the park along the Princes Road which can be accessed via taxi or the Tacirua bus.
-Alternatively guided walks of Colo-i-Suva are also available with Kay Services Tour.
+Alternatively guided walks of Colo-i-Suva are also available with Kay Services Tour (more info on Viator and Tripadvisor).

 Suva City Trail